mosip/mosip-infra/deployment/v3/external/iam/README.md

   2. 'iam.mosip.xyz.net' that points to the mosip cluster's load balancer.

 ## Install
 * Use the `install.sh` provided in this directory.
 This will install Keycloak as bitnami helm chart.
 To further configure `values.yaml` and for any other info, refer [here](https://github.com/bitnami/charts/tree/master/bitnami/keycloak).
-Run the following, **twice**, with different keycloak hostnames and kubeconfig files, one time for organisation keycloak, second time for mosip keycloak.
 ```
-$ ./install.sh <keycloak external host name for this install> <kubeconfig file for this cluster>
+$ ./install.sh <kubeconfig file for this cluster>
 ```
 * Note that the helm chart installs postgres too.
 If you already have an external postgres DB, point to the same while installing.
 * For postgres persistence the chart uses default storage class available with the cluster.